Liu-rj/CS302_OS/midterm/report.md

 #### (4) Explain the following terms: paravirtualization, full virtualization, binary translation, hardware-assisted virtualization, hybrid virtualization.

-* paravirtualization: paravirtualization is an enhancement of virtualization technology in which a guest OS that has been modified inside a virtual machine (VM) in order to use hypercalls for operations to handle instructions at compile time.
+* paravirtualization: In paravirtualization, guest OS are modified at compile time inside VM in order to support hypercalls handle instructions and communicating to the host OS and hardware device.
-* full virtualization: full virtualization is a virtualization where the virtual hardware exposed is functionally identical to the underlying machine which allows unmodified operating systems to be hosted.
+* full virtualization: In virtualization, the virtual hardware is not modified and  functionally identical to the underlying true hardware device.
-* binary translation: binary translation is where A VMM can support legacy operating systems by making modifications directly to guest-OS binaries, and thus supporting a broader range of operating systems, albeit with higher performance overheads, than VMMs that use paravirtualization.
+* binary translation: In binary translation, guest-OS binaries are modified directly by VMM to support legacy OS.
+Thus,  this technique can support more OS, even very old and outdated ones.
+However, this modification endure a higher performance overhead.
 * hardware-assisted virtualization: In hardware-assited virtualization, VMM runs in the privilege mode and allow a cpu instruction set to run directly without modifying guest OSes.
 * hybrid virtualization:  hybrid-virtualization combines paravirtualization and hardware-assisted virtualization.
 For I/O devices, Timer, Idle handling, Interrupt controllers and MMU are identified to use para-virtualization while maintaining the same cpu behavoir as the hardware-assisted virtualization.